AlexHoop140/DataScienceCoursera/README.md

 # Data Science Coursera
-What I learn in the Introduction to Data Science in Python
+What I have learned in the Introduction to Data Science in Python